Isaaquito53/FallingSandSimulator/README.md

 - I've added a colors vector to the Button class.
 - I've change the options "solid/falling", "clear" and "play/pause" to be part of the Button class.

+## V0-4:
+- I've finished the water simulation.
+- I've added a new button with a new feature named shader that converts the pixels (squares) into points.
+- I've added a new button to erase pixels.

+---
 # TO DO:
-- Finish water simulation.
 - Add new type of pixel (heavy pixel).
-- Add new Button (Erase).
+- Add a little button to activate/deactivate the other buttons.